register for email updates

 Ralston, who championed a 2010 law that he touted as ethics reform, accepted a $17,279 lobbyist-funded trip to Europe later that year for himself, his chief of staff and their families.
 Ethics-advocacy groups denounced the trip as a junket and criticized Ralston’s decision to bring his family with him.
 Public records suggest the lobbyist, a subcontractor to the Georgia Department of Transportation, may have paid for the trip with taxpayer dollars.

 Ralston has had recurring tax difficulties.
-The Internal Revenue Service placed a lien on him for more than $70,000 in unpaid taxes for 1992 and 1993, a problem that he blamed on the IRS‘s use of an incorrect Social Security number.
+The Internal Revenue Service placed a lien on his property for more than $70,000 in unpaid taxes for 1992 and 1993, a problem that he blamed on the IRS‘s use of an incorrect Social Security number.
 In 2003, the Georgia Department of Revenue filed a garnishment against Ralston for $36,880 in unpaid income taxes and interest.
 In 2006 and 2007, the IRS filed more liens totaling $433,867 against Ralston for unpaid income taxes from 1996 through 2005.
 The speaker has blamed those unpaid taxes on a former employee’s embezzlement.
 In 2008, the Georgia Department of Revenue filed an $11,819 tax lien against Ralston.
 And in June 2011, The Atlanta Journal-Constitution reported on about $1,300 in unpaid property taxes on land owned by Ralston’s wife in Dawson County.
 Those debts were subsequently satisfied.

 The speaker paid off the federal tax liens in 2007 with a loan from the Blairsville-based United Community Bank, one of his most generous campaign donors over the years (as noted below).
 By 2010, Ralston owed $1,052,024 on the debt, real estate records show; tax appraisers value Ralston’s real estate holdings, posted as collateral, at less than half that much.